jmarrr/ygonotes/README.md

 It is important to remove Fallen of Albaz on the field or grave to shut down majority of their fusion summon targets.
 You should also remove the relevant fusion monsters that were sent to the grave on the same turn before the end phase.

+* Locked to Fusion from Branded Fusion.
+* Locked on Extra Deck from Nadir Servant.

 |  Ash  | Maxx  | Droll |  Nib  | Veiler | Crow  |  Ogre | Belle | Shifter | Kaiju |
 | :---: | :---: | :---: | :---: | :----: | :---: | :---: | :---: | :-----: | :---: |
 | :100: | :100: |  :x:  |  :x:  |  :o:   |  :o:  |  :x:  |  :o:  |   :o:   |  :o:  |

 ### Sky Striker
 Striker is really strong when they have 3 or more spells on their grave so you need to prevent it from happening.